LeonMilosevic/e-bay_phone_evaluator/README.md

 # Ebay Phone Evaluator Notebook

-This is a main project of the 2nd module of Turing College.
+This is the main project of the 2nd module of Turing College.
 Here we need to do scraping and deploying a model.

 ### Introduction